What is bad breath?

 Poor oral hygiene

-Oral bacterial infections can sometimes cause an unpleasant odour and can contribute to bad breath.
+Oral infections following a tooth extraction for instance can sometimes cause an unpleasant odour and can contribute to bad breath.

 Natural saliva in your mouth helps remove particles that can lead to bad breath.
 Some patients may have a condition called xerostomia that decreases the natural production of saliva.
-Dry mouth is often apparent during sleep, which is why many patients might complain of ‘bad morning breath’ since their mouth hasn’t been fully cleansed during the night.
+Dry mouth is often apparent during sleep, which is why many patients might complain of ‘bad morning breath’.

 Bad breath during pregnancy is a common complaint by many an expectant mother.
 There are a number of reasons why a pregnant woman might experience bad breath more than usual.
-Hormonal changes for oestrogen and progesterone can often lead to higher than usual levels of plaque.
-This plaque can then cause bad breath.
+Hormonal changes in estrogen and progesterone can exacerbate the gums’ response to dental plaque, resulting in inflamed gums.
+Swollen gums can make oral hygiene more difficult and lead to the formation of pockets where remnants of food get stuck.
 Furthermore, pregnant women may unfortunately experience morning sickness.
 Frequent vomiting leads to an unpleasant odour that lingers in the mouth and leads to bad breath.

-Conditions such as GERD (gastroesophageal reflux disease) cause reflux of unpleasant smelling stomach acids that can reach the mouth.
-This in turn can cause, and contribute, to bad breath.
+Conditions such as GERD (gastroesophageal reflux disease) cause reflux of unpleasant stomach acids that often reach the mouth.
+This can be an important factor in halitosis.

 How do you fix bad breath?

-- Avoiding smoking not only helps reduce bad breath but will protect your long-term health.
+- Quit smoking!
+This not only helps reduce bad breath but will also protect your long-term health.

-- Attend regular dental appointments so that your dentist/hygienist can spot and prevent any potential issues that might cause bad breath, or worse.
+- Attend regular dental appointments so that your dentist/hygienist can spot and prevent any potential issues that might cause bad breath.